calee0219/Programming/README.md

-# kali_Linux_Document
+# Gavin_Lee_Programming
-This is Gavin Lee's kali Linux Server
+This is Gavin Lee's program-learning journey

-using git to save file under Documents
+using git to save file under Programming folder